Myrna Loy: 1905–1924: Early life

-Loy spent her early life in Radersburg, Montana, a rural mining community approximately 50 mi southeast of Helena.
+Loy spent her early life in Radersburg, Montana, a rural mining community about 50 mi southeast of Helena.
 During the winter of 1912, Loy's mother nearly died from pneumonia, and her father sent his wife and daughter to La Jolla, California.
 Loy's mother saw great potential in Southern California, and during one of her husband's visits, she encouraged him to purchase real estate there.
 Among the properties he bought was land that he would later sell, at a considerable profit, to filmmaker Charlie Chaplin for his film studio there.
 Although her mother tried to persuade her husband to move to California permanently, he preferred ranch life and the three eventually returned to Montana.
-Soon afterward, Loy's mother needed a hysterectomy and insisted Los Angeles was a safer place to have it done, so she, Loy, and Loy's brother David moved to Ocean Park, where Loy began to take dancing lessons.
+Soon afterward, Loy's mother needed a hysterectomy and insisted Los Angeles was a safer place to have it done, so Loy, Loy's brother David, and she moved to Ocean Park, where Loy began to take dancing lessons.
 After the family returned to Montana, Loy continued her dancing lessons, and at the age of 12, Myrna Williams made her stage debut performing a dance she had choreographed based on "The Blue Bird" from the Rose Dream operetta at Helena's Marlow Theater.

 When Loy was 13, her father died during the 1918 flu pandemic in November of that year.
 Loy's mother permanently relocated the family to California, where they settled in Culver City, outside Los Angeles.
 Loy attended the exclusive Westlake School for Girls while continuing to study dance in downtown Los Angeles.
 When her teachers objected to her extracurricular participation in theatrical arts, her mother enrolled her in Venice High School, and at 15, she began appearing in local stage productions.